 - Invest into affordable home to get higher rental yield

 There are a few cities though where real estate investments have given the highest returns – Bengaluru, Noida, Hyderabad, Pune, Mumbai and Gurugram.
 But the cities and areas that have given more than 4% rental yields are:

 - BTM Layout

 - Hosur Road

 - Sardar Patel Ring Road

 Kolkata and Bengaluru have the highest residential rental yield among the 14 major Indian cities.
-There has been a slow revival in rental yield since the slump in 2016 but the market has had a lot of positive boosts with the changes in the real estate market rules.
+There has been a slow revival in the rental yield in India since the slump in 2016 but the market has had a lot of positive boosts with the changes in the real estate market rules.